wiicode/cybersecurity-framework/bronze-training/background-topics/risk-3-principles.md

 Some security measures can reduce one *type* of risk, whilst increasing risk somewhere else.

 For example, let's imagine you want your customers' online accounts to be secure, so you introduce strong password requirements on your website.
-This might ([or might not](https://www.ncsc.gov.uk/collection/passwords?curPage=/collection/passwords/updating-your-approach)) reduce some risks, but it is likely to introduce the new risk of customers leaving your website and going to a competitor's (where the overall user experience is better).
+This might reduce some risks, but it is likely to introduce the new risk of customers leaving your website and going to a competitor's (where the overall user experience is better).

 Whilst this isn't really a *cyber security* risk, it still affects your organization, and treating both risks as being separate and unconnected is unrealistic.
 So, when you decide to adopt a security measure, try to imagine any unintended consequences.

 Learn from security solutions used by other organizations
 ---------------------------------------------------------

 It's rarely worth re-inventing the wheel.
 We don't advocate you blindly copying security solutions without any reflecting on how they fit your own context, but you can learn a lot from studying how other organizations have solved similar cyber security problems to yours.
-For example, the description of [the BCSF's own IT architecture](https://www.ncsc.gov.uk/blog-post/ncsc-it-architecture-behind-ncscs-it-system-0) might be a useful starting point for some organizations.
-Keep an eye out for how other organizations have solved security problems.

 Keep an eye out for cyber security myths
 ----------------------------------------